 The truth is, while I’ve run and worked in the mountains and other wild places, I’ve spent the majority of the last 10 years running trails in San Antonio, Texas.
 Our trails are beautiful and plentiful, but they don’t lend themselves to memorable trail-safety stories.
 Our snakes are disinterested, and while you can get lost for a while, it’s impossible to stay lost.
 Certainly heat emergencies are a safety hazard here, but the heat is really the last thing to inspire memorable writing at the end of July in Texas.

 I decided to circle my neighborhood until I came up with a good angle–or a story that might drive home an important point, or at least something amusing.
 It was 9:30 p.m., and the Fiesta Texas fireworks were reaching their climax.
 (I always pretend the fireworks are celebrating my decision to run.
 Nice job, Liza!)
 But six miles of slow looping didn’t help, and I’d started to despair.
 My two year-old gets up at 5 a.m, and she frowns on computer time for anyone but herself.

 Then the giant raccoon rushed out from behind a garbage can.
 It froze when it saw me and stared with his big glowing eyes.
 I could smell the rabies on its breath.
 I turned, sprinted down the road, up my driveway, tripped, twisted my ankle, skinned my knee, and sliced my finger open.
 I got up and hobbled into the house… inspired.

 So, listen, you really should take a 16-hour Wilderness First Aid (WFA) course.
-It’s the best investment after shoes and socks you’ll make as a trail runner.
+It’s the best investment after shoes and running socks you’ll make as a trail runner.
 ‘Cuz chances are you’re going to get hurt.